-The inspector found that the service provided in Blackthorn Residential Service was person-centred and residents were supported to live rewarding lives as active participants in their community.
+The inspector found that the service provided in Pine grove Residential Service was person-centred and residents were supported to live rewarding lives as active participants in their community.

 The person in charge ensured that the resident's health, personal and social care needs were assessed.
 Care and support plans were developed, as required.
 Meetings occurred with the resident's family representatives where priorities and goals for the future were reviewed and agreed.
-The team leader told the inspector that residents enjoyed yoga, a social farming activity, going on day trips and evenings out.
-One resident was planning a birthday celebration.
+Staff spoken with talked about the activities the residents enjoyed which, included attending day services, trips on the transport provided and attending a local pub on occasion.

 Arrangements in place ensured that the resident was supported to achieve good health and wellbeing.
 Regular monitoring of the resident's health needs occurred.
 Where external health professional appointments were required, these were facilitated.
-For example, visits to the general practitioner (GP), dentist, audiologist and consultant-led cardiology care.
+For example, visits to the general practitioner (GP), dentist, audiologist and consultant-led Neurology care.
 In addition, residents had access to support from the multi-disciplinary team (MDT) if required.
 For example, social worker and positive behaviour support specialist.

 As outlined, residents that required support with positive behaviour support had specialist supports in place.
-A further meeting was planned for the week after the inspection in order to finalise the behaviour support plan.
+A further meetings were planned after the inspection in order to review and monitor the behaviour support plans in place.
 The policy on behaviour support was up-to-date and staff training was provided.
 Restrictive practices were in use in this centre, however, they were reviewed regularly and some were removed recently as they were not longer required.
 Those used were the least restrictive and only used when necessary.